 Yesil has also written on media, culture and politics in publications including Communication, Culture and Critique, Global Media and Communication, Surveillance and Society, Media History, Cultural Studies, Middle East Journal of Culture and Communication and Journal of Popular Culture.
 She is a co-editor of the forthcoming Handbook of Media and Culture in the Middle East (with Tourya Guaaybess, Joe Khalil and Gholam Khiabany).
 The volume will be published by Wiley and the International Association for Media and Communication Research (IAMCR) as part of the Global Handbooks in Media and Communication Research Series.

 Yesil’s current project Talking back to the West: Muslim Turkish Voices in the Global Public Sphere examines Turkey’s various global media and communication projects undertaken by the ruling AKP government and its proxies in media and civil society.
-Yesil shows that while these projects aim to attain certain geopolitical goals and manage Turkey’s reputation, they are nonetheless saturated with history and politics, religion and identity.
-Through content analyses and interviews, Yesil explores the AKP's global outreach program in relation to postcolonial critique, Occidentalism and visions of pan-Islamic solidarity.
-Ultimately, Talking back to the West puts global media studies in conversation with the humanities, and offers the opportunity to go outside the Global North for data to develop theories that speak to global trends, such as the articulation of subalternity with religious, conservative subjectivities and the deployment of ressentiment by authoritarian actors and movements around the world.
+Yesil shows that while these projects (in English and other languages, and targeted at global publics) aim to attain certain geopolitical goals and manage Turkey’s reputation, they are nonetheless saturated with history and politics, religion and identity.
+Through content analyses and interviews, Yesil explores the AKP's global outreach program in relation to postcolonial critique and visions of pan-Islamic solidarity.
+Ultimately, Talking back to the West puts global media studies in conversation with the humanities, and offers the opportunity to go outside the Global North for data to develop theories that speak to global trends, such as the articulation of subalternity with religious, conservative subjectivities and the deployment of ressentiment by political actors around the world.